 - How old is the mother dog?

-Veterinarians across the board, as well as the American Kennel Club, agree that a female dog should not breed if she is younger than 1 year or older than 8 years.
+Veterinarians and the American Kennel Club also agree that a female dog should not breed if she is younger than 1 year or older than 8 years.

 - Can I visit the puppies a few times before I decide to buy one?

 Again, the private seller should expect and be accustomed to their potential customers seeing and visiting the puppies prior to purchasing one.
 This has to be within reason, of course.
 Since puppies sleep most of the time and need to be with their mother.
 But if a private seller refuses to allow you to see the puppies at all until they’re on sale on the market.
 Then that is a major red flag that their breeding standards are low.

 - At what age will the puppies be able to leave their mother?

 The general industry standard is 8 weeks old.
 Commercial breeders who supply puppies to pet stores, as part of their regulation requirements, will not release puppies that are younger than 8 weeks.
 But unregulated and disreputable private sellers may opt to “move merchandise.”
 And sell their puppies as soon as a buyer is interested.

 RED FLAGS THAT A PRIVATE SELLER MAY NOT BE ETHICAL